 A quick primer on asexuality vs. celibacy

-Most importantly, there’s diversity in sexuality.
+There’s diversity in sexuality, and that is a beautiful thing.
 Everyone is different.
-It’s best to ask the individual how they experience asexuality and not shame anyone.
+It’s best to ask an individual how they experience asexuality.

 But let’s reiterate: You won’t be unhappy for the rest of your life just because you’re not getting it on.
 Even if you constantly hear about the health benefits of sex, not having sex can also provide similar benefits.